 Why teach with the news?

-For starters, headlines can be a source of fascinating, provocative and continually fresh material to augment established curriculum.
-Whether you’re teaching about the New Deal, macroeconomics, federalism, ecology, or culinary arts, news headlines are full of relevant, real-world examples and issues that help illustrate and animate textbook concepts while offering innovative approaches to addressing standards.
+For starters, headlines are often a source of provocative and continually fresh material to augment established curriculum.
+Whether you’re teaching about the New Deal or macroeconomics, ecology or culinary arts, news headlines are full of relevant, real-world examples and issues that help illustrate and animate textbook concepts.
 Incorporating the news into established lesson plans is an excellent way to directly engage and inform students, and encourage active, participatory learning.

-Additionally, the foundation of news education rests on expository and digital media texts, all of which are central to the new Common Core State Standards.
+Additionally, the foundation of news education rests on expository and digital media texts, all of which are central to the new CCSS.

 For more on media literacy and using multimedia applications in the classroom, visit KQED’s Media Literacy Resources.